 Another way to reduce grilling time is to wrap foods, especially vegetables, in aluminum foil and place them on the grill.
 This way, even if you open the top frequently, the foil will keep the heat in.

 Grilling in the rain is hampered by the way it lowers the temperature in the surrounding air.
 This slows your cooking time.
-If you are using a charcoal grill, you will most likely need to add more charcoal to maintain high heat.
+If you are using a charcoal grill, once you started the fire you will most likely need to add more charcoal to maintain high heat.

 4. Utilize a Remote Thermometer